 Types of Financial Aid

-To receive financial aid from federal and state programs the student must these general eligibility requirements (some programs may have additional criteria):
+To receive financial aid from federal and state programs the student must meet these general eligibility requirements (some programs may have additional criteria):

 - Complete the Free Application for Federal Student Aid (FAFSA).